HPI-Information-Systems/DendroTime/README.md

   The final step (inter-pre-cluster) computes the exact dissimilarities of all inter-pre-cluster pairs.
   We compute the dissimilarities between time series from close pre-clusters before those between far-apart pre-clusters.

-We compare DendroTime with two baseline algorithms:
+We compare DendroTime with three baseline algorithms:

 - **PARALLEL** HAC:
   This baseline is a multithreaded Scala implementation of traditional linkage-based HAC.